1072-datascience/hw5/README.md

 ## Steps

-1. perform *n*-fold crossvalidation on the training data under three-way split to select the best prediction model
+1. perform *n*-fold cross-validation on the training data under three-way split to select the best prediction model
-2. report the averaeg accuracy of cross-validation (training, validation, testing in *n*-fold crossvalidation), i.e., hw4
+2. report the average accuracy of cross-validation (training, validation, testing in *n*-fold cross-validation), i.e., hw4
 3. then apply the selected model on the test data
 4. output prediction result